UK Head-to-Head · Fitness

 Buying Guide

 - 1Calculate total cost over 2-3 years: add the bike price to monthly subscriptions.
-The Echelon typically costs £700+ less over 3 years.
+The Echelon typically works out considerably cheaper over 3 years.

 - 2Check your available space: measure your room and ensure clearance around the bike for safe mounting and dismounting.